microsoft/vscode-docs/docs/other/office.md

 ![Excel Add-in](images/office/exceladdin.png)

-You can select Add-ins you've uploaded to your Office 365 tenancy's App Catalog using the Office  Add-ins dialog (*listed under My Organization*) or acquire Add-ins from the Office Store.
+You can select Add-ins you've uploaded to your Office 365 tenancy's App Catalog using the Office Add-ins dialog (listed under **My Organization**) or acquire Add-ins from the Office Store.

 ## Next steps

-Check out the other pages on the VS Code site to find out how you can leverage more capabilities of the editor when creating custom Office Add-ins:
+Check out the other pages on the VS Code site to find out how you can use more capabilities of the editor when creating custom Office Add-ins:

 - [Language Overview](/docs/languages/overview.md) - You can write Office Add-ins in many languages.
 Find out what VS Code has to offer.
 - [User Interface](/docs/getstarted/userinterface.md) - Just starting out with VS Code?
 This is worth reviewing.